Naturally, we talk a lot about living a sustainable lifestyle here.

 If you do have to fly and it’s a long haul, go for a non-stop flight.
 Not only is it a time saver but a direct flight will always be more fuel efficient.

 Otherwise, driving (especially carpooling) will always beat flying from a carbon footprint perspective.
+And for some specific trips to make road tripping or “vanlife” more sustainable, check out this article.

 If you’re going on holiday with a group of friends or family within driving distance, a car (preferably hybrid or electric if you have the option) is best.